Interlude III — Family

 ”Never.”
 Makoto looked surprised Cinza had even asked.
 “I wouldn’t try and get between you two.”

 Cinza smiled.
-“Nothing could never come between us, so you needn’t worry on that front.”
+“Nothing could ever come between us, so you needn’t worry on that front.”
 She turned to look at Ruby, currently dancing with Nate Price — who was looking very out of place, tripping over his own feet several times.
 She kept him upright, while Aaron suppressed a laugh on the far side of the circle.
 “Ruby and I are bound for eternity.”
 For a moment, Makoto looked crestfallen, but he masked it well.
 Cinza grinned, eager to see his reaction to her next sentence.
 “Though that doesn’t mean our circle is completely closed.”

 It got the effect she wanted.
 He did a perfect double-take, as though he didn’t understand a word she’d said.
 Cinza went on, since she knew he wouldn’t be able to rest until she explained what she meant.